 - Cervical spine conditions, such as cervical kyphosis or spinal stenosis

 - Twisted neck

 Taking good care of yourself means seeing a neck specialist when you suspect a problem and taking action sooner rather than later.
 In doing so, you may be able to avoid further pain or the need for surgery.
 You may also reduce the risk of having your condition worsen or developing severe problems, for instance, if the damage advances over time and you begin to lose mobility.
-To discuss your options, schedule an appointment with one of our neck doctors by requesting an appointment online.
+To discuss your options, schedule an appointment with one of our neck doctors by calling (843) 353-3460 or scheduling an appointment online.

 Experience World-Class Neck Care at OrthoSC